 This page outlines how to access official information from the Council.

 Requests for official information (under the Local Government Official Information and Meetings Act 1987 or the Privacy Act 1993) may be written or oral, and should be directed in the first instance to:

 Porirua City Council

 Fax: (04) 237 6384

-Once a request is made the Council must supply the information unless reason exists for withholding it.
+Once a request is made, Council must supply the information unless there is a valid reason for withholding it.

 The Act says that information may be withheld if release of the information would:

 - compromise the privacy of any person

 - cause offence to tikanga Maori or would disclose the location of waahi tapu